 2. Introduction Email Body

 The first few lines of your email should immediately convey who you are and why you're reaching out.
-This is crucial because 35% of email recipients decide to read an email based on the subject line alone, making the opening line just as important.
+This is crucial because 35% of email recipients decide to read an email based on the subject line alone, making the opening and closing line are just as important.

 - Start with a Greeting: Use a formal greeting if you're contacting someone for the first time, especially in professional contexts.
 "Dear [Name]" or "Hello [Name]" are usually safe bets.